 Linked List:

-The space complexity for storing the linked list itself is O(N), where N is the number of particles.
-Each node in the linked list contains a particle structure, so the space complexity of the linked list is directly proportional to the number of particles in the swarm.
+The storage space required to hold the linked list is O(N), with N representing the quantity of particles.
+Every node within the linked list encompasses a particle configuration, causing the space complexity of the linked list to scale in accordance with the total number of particles in the group.

 Objective Function and Auxiliary Variables: